 - disability benefits to cover at least a portion of their lost wages.

-However, filing a personal injury claim can recover full compensation that covers all of the victim’s:
+However, by filing a personal injury claim you can potentially recover full compensation that covers all of your:

 - medical bills,

 - reduced earning capacity, if the injury will cause long-term professional difficulties,

 - pain and suffering,

 - punitive damages.

 Pursuing your claim as a personal injury lawsuit rather than as a workers’ compensation case can ensure that you recover full compensation for your job injury.
 The legal advice of a personal injury lawyer or workers’ compensation attorney can help you make an informed decision about what to do next.

 Workers’ compensation laws are designed to cover your losses for accidents that happen on the job.
 If an employer intentionally hurts you, it was not an accident.
 You can file a personal injury lawsuit against your employer, rather than a workers’ compensation claim.

 These injuries are often the result of an employer’s: